Medically Reviewed by Dr. Majid Tanveer, DVM

 Environmental allergies suppress your dog’s immune system allowing yeast infections to arise.
 Allergens include pollens, mold, dust, cleaning products, mites, and certain foods.
 Dog foods high in sugar and carbs more often lead to yeast infections, as this is what yeast feeds on.

 Steroids or illnesses can also cause yeast infections.
 Since both affect the immune system, dog owners must know how to interact with their bodies.

-Contact your vet if you think your dog is experiencing a yeast infection because of these.
-They will be able to help either change the steroids or find out why your dog is sick.
-This will help their immune system get back to normal so you can focus on the yeast infection.
+Contact your vet if you think your dog is experiencing a yeast infection.
+They can help change the steroids or discover why your dog is sick.
+This will help their immune system return to normal so they can focus on the yeast infection.